 What are biodegradable clay pigeons?

-Biodegradable clay pigeons are an eco-friendly alternative made from natural materials like limestone and plant binders.
+Biodegradable clay pigeons are an eco-friendly alternative made from natural materials like limestone, plant binders, chalk and starch.
 They are designed to break down naturally, minimizing environmental impact.

 How do recycled material pigeons differ from traditional ones?

-Pigeons made from recycled materials utilize waste, often plastics, to produce targets.
+Pigeons made from recycled materials utilize waste to produce targets.
 They offer a way to repurpose waste material but can vary in consistency and degrade differently than traditional clay pigeons.

 Why is it essential to consider environmental impact when choosing clay pigeons?